stassa/thelma/README.md

 Thelma runs on Swi-Prolog version 8.0.0 or later.

-See the data/ directory for examples.
+See the `data/` directory for examples.

-Follow the steps below to run an example that learns the a^nb^n CFG from three positive examples.
+Follow the steps below to run an example that learns the a^nb^n Context Free Ggrammar from three positive examples.

 ### Edit the configuration file:

-Open `configuration.pl` in your favourite text editor and set the name of the experiment file to `a^nb^n.pl`:
+Open `configuration.pl` in your favourite text editor and set the name of the experiment file to `anbn.pl`:

 ```prolog
 experiment_file('data/anbn.pl',anbn).
 ```

-Also set an appropriate depth limit:
+Set appropriate upper limits for total clauses and invented clauses:

 ```prolog
 depth_limits(3,1).